0 Comment

 To leverage the diverse expertise, skills, and experience of a multi-generational workforce, organizations should create a culture of inclusion.

-For this, organizations need to use a modernized approach to ensure greater engagement of employees from different generations.
+To do so, organizations need to adopt a modern approach to ensure greater employee engagement across generations.

-Whether traditionalists or millennials, employees should feel they are an integral part of the organization and its growth.
+Whether traditionalists or millennials, employees should feel they are integral to the organization and its growth.

 So, here are a few practical strategies for engaging a multi-generation workforce: